Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 -   Each application-tier server.

--   Each server that is running Team Foundation Server Proxy, if any are configured for your deployment.
+-   Each server that is running Azure DevOps Proxy Server, if any are configured for your deployment.

 -   Each server that is running Team Foundation Build Service as either a build controller or a build agent, if any are configured for your deployment.